AliQorbaniFard/Voltage_Regulator_USB_C_Powered/README.md

 By following this project, you’ll learn:

-- How IR sensor modules work
+- How Voltage Regulator works
 - Schematic design techniques in Altium
-- Creating accurate custom footprints
+- adding USB-C to your PCB projects
 - PCB design best practices (e.g. trace width, clearances)
 - How to prepare your board for fabrication